You've reached the home on the web of Richard Hollerith.

 My relationship status is single.

 I grew up in Worcester, Massachusetts, and went to college in South Florida.
 Since 1986 I've lived in the San Francisco Bay Area.
 Since 1995 I've lived in San Rafael, Marin County.
 In fact, I've lived in the same apartment since 1995.

 I have a serious chronic illness that has been preventing me from holding down a job.
 The very short version is that I am constantly tired.
 On a hike, I have trouble keeping up with friends who are much older than me.
 Specifically, at the start, I can walk or run faster than they can, but I tire before they do.
 The illness involves more than just constant tiredness, but it is difficult to explain the other parts in a few sentences or a few paragraphs, and the tiredness is probably the most disabling part of it.

 I have been on the internet since 1991.
-I made the web page you are reading now from HTML using a text editor.
-For many years, I have a twitter handle.
+I made the web page you are reading now "the old fashioned way" (from HTML using a text editor).

 I have written many comments on the communal web site Hacker News.